codebar/barcelona/processes/org-monthly-meetings/minutes/2019-09-Minutes.md

 **Owner:** @daverick , @amaliacardenas, @loriking

-**Status:**
+**Status: approved and ongoing**

-a kit for coach so that they can explain to their coworker why coaching at codebar is super cool ( came from a chat with Alyssa from typeform to how to foment their employee to coach at codebar when it will be at typeform)
+a kit for coach so that they can explain to their coworker why coaching at codebar is super cool (came from a chat with Alyssa from typeform to how to foment their employee to coach at codebar when it will be at typeform)

--- Present codebar at the company beforehand??
+Consider presenting codebar at the host company beforehand, so they can get to know what is it like to be a coach.
+Other ideas:
-Take a look at FAQ and the assets and use it for our future coaches Make videos with coaches explaining how they do it Talk to Kimberley!
+1. Take a look at FAQ and the assets and use it for our future coaches

-This topic is **Ongoing**
+2. Make videos with coaches explaining how they do it
+3. Talk to Kimberley!

 ## Funding

 **Owner:** @daverick

 Status **Ongoing**
-Discussion funding PR
-Charity status UK - Spain?
-Expand the file
+This topic is found in an issue.
+We'll keep commenting and adding ideas on what uses we could give to the funding (if any)

 ## Collaborating with Elastic // Volunteering

 **Owner:** @daverick

-**Status:** **Ongoing**
-They have volunteering programs.
-Use these five days with codebar Typeform wanted to start doing something like this too involving other companies (VTO from other companies)
+At Elastic they have volunteering programs.
+David proposed to use the volunteering from this company and other companies to use it in favor of diversity in tech.
+Some other companies like Typeform wanted to start doing something like this too
 idea: small bootcamp

+**Status:** **approved and Ongoing**

 ## Publicity talk at the smart cities conference

-Thais is helping organize the smart cities coference and she wants to give passes to our community and promote organizations like ours
+Thais is helping organize the smart cities coference and she wants to give passes to our community and promote organizations like ours (19-21 of November)
-19-21 of November
 She's working with desidem.
 They're trying to make feedback on the democratic process more transparent They want to work with the RGSOC program
 **Owner:** @amaliacardenas

-**Status:** Ongoing and accepted
+**Status:** **Ongoing and accepted**

 # Parking Lot